xeovix/PiIOTgw/README.md

 #### **Overview**

-The PiPAL-CS is a series of HATs (Hardware Attached on Top) for All Raspberry Pi modules, which offers RS232/RS485, Digital IO, Analog Input, USB, Ethernet to integrate a Platform for home automatic and industry control.
+The **PiPAL COMBOS** is a series of HATs (Hardware Attached on Top) for All Raspberry Pi modules, which offers RS232/RS485, Digital IO, Analog Input, USB, Ethernet to integrate a Platform for home automatic and industry control.

-PiPAL-CS is a combination system, the simple system architecture is as pic-1.
+PiPAL COMBOS is a combination system, the simple system architecture is as pic-1.

 The hardware is combined by three major boards, the bottom board is called **'Power and DIO'** board, the middle board is called **'Bridge and Extend Interface'** board, then the upper board is Raspberry Pi module. (as pic-2)